AppertaFoundation/Patient-OptOut-Checker/README.md

 #### Running the 'Opt-Out Checker'

+The latest released version of the app is available from the Releases tab in GitHub.
+The zip file contains published versions of the API and Website to be configured and deployed through IIS.

-To run the application through a website, two new sites will need to be created in IIS, one for the API and one for the front-end.
-Once they are created, copy the files from the *API* folder in the downloaded zip and paste them in the folder for the website, which can be accessed by selecting the *Explore* option.
+Two new sites will need to be created in IIS, one for the API and one for the front-end.

+Copy the files from the *API* folder in the downloaded zip and paste them in the folder for the website.
 Do the same for the *FrontEnd* folder

-Windows Authentication will also need to be enabled on the API.
+Windows Authentication will need to be enabled on the API.
 Selecting *Authentication* and then switch ***Windows Authentication*** to ***'Enabled'***.

 IIS must also be configured to allow JSON files.
-To do this, on the file for the front-end website, select *MIME Types*, click *Add...* and enter ***.json*** in the file extension and ***application/json*** in the MIME type.
+On the front-end IIS Site, select *MIME Types*, click *Add...* and enter ***.json*** in the file extension and ***application/json*** in the MIME type.
 Once thats been added, go back and select *Handler Mappings*, click *Add Script Map...* and enter ****.json*** in the request path, ***C:\WINDOWS\system32\inetsrv\asp.dll*** in the executable text box and a name in the Name box.

 ***